Elluminate Web Meeting

 - You will see instructions for testing the sound level on your speakers/headphones and microphones

-- An instructor may also post a direct link to the WebMeeting in an email or on another website.
+- An instructor or other moderator may also post a direct link to the WebMeeting in an email or on another website.

 As the meeting software starts up you will get various types of security warnings.
 The number of warnings and their exact type will vary depending on how your computer is configured and which browser you are using (Internet Explorer or Firefox, etc)